 (3) The maximum capacity for on-cycle instruction is twelve students.

-(D) Unless otherwise approved by the department, the BRC-RR shall use training motorcycles provided by the provider with 100cc to 500cc engine displacement.
+(F) Unless otherwise approved by the department, the BRS-RR shall use training motorcycles provided by the provider with 100cc to 500cc engine displacement.

-(E) Every student participating in the BRC-RR range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.
+(G) Every student participating in the BRS-RR range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.

-(F) Students successfully completing the BRC-RR shall be issued a completion card for the purpose of course verification.
+(H) Students successfully completing the BRS-RR shall be issued a completion card for the purpose of course verification.

-(G) Upon completion of the BRC-RR, the provider shall submit, electronically, to the department, a student report form, in a format prescribed by the director.
+(I) Upon completion of the BRS-RR, the provider shall submit, electronically, to the department, a student report form, and any other course paperwork as requested by the department.